sercankulcu/sercankulcu.github.io/_fun/revolution-os.md

    - freedom
 ---

-I watched *Revolution OS* during a period when I was reinstalling operating systems far more often than any sensible person should.
+I watched *Revolution OS* during a period when I was reinstalling operating systems more often than any stable adult should.

 Linux had turned my computer into a laboratory.

-I would install a distribution, change something I did not fully understand, break the graphical environment, search for a solution, repair half of the problem, create another one, and occasionally decide that starting from zero was easier.
+I would install a distribution, change something I barely understood, break the graphical environment, search for a solution, repair half the problem, create a new one and eventually decide that another installation was educational rather than evidence of poor judgment.

-This was frustrating.

-It was also fun.

-That is the state of mind in which *Revolution OS* found me.
+This was the state of mind in which the documentary found me.

+I expected computer history.

+I got an argument about freedom.

-The documentary covers GNU, Linux, free software, open source, Richard Stallman, Linus Torvalds, and the larger movement around software that could be studied, modified, and redistributed.
+The film covers GNU, Linux, Richard Stallman, Linus Torvalds and the movement around software whose source code could be studied, modified and redistributed.
+Until then I had mostly treated licenses as paperwork surrounding software.

-At first, I expected computer history.

-What I got was an argument about values.

-That surprised me.

-Until then, I had mostly treated software licenses as something surrounding software rather than something capable of changing its culture.
-Programs were things you installed and used.
-Source code was interesting if you wanted to understand how something worked.

-The documentary made the legal and philosophical layer harder to ignore.
+The documentary made the paperwork philosophical.

-Who is allowed to inspect the program?
+Who may inspect the program?

 Who may change it?

-Who benefits from the improvement?
+Who benefits from an improvement?

-What exactly does it mean to “own” software when software can be copied perfectly?
+What does ownership mean when the object can be copied perfectly without removing the original from its owner?

-Those questions are easy to dismiss when all you want is a working machine.

-They become more interesting the first time a piece of software does not work and you realize that access to the source changes what is possible.
+These questions become less abstract the first time a program does something wrong and you can actually look behind the interface.

-There is a particular satisfaction in being able to look behind the interface.

-Even if you do not understand everything you see.

-Perhaps especially then.
+Access to source does not guarantee understanding.
+Often it guarantees a more sophisticated form of confusion.

+Still, the possibility changes your relationship to the machine.

-A closed program presents itself as an object: use me as I am.
+Closed software presents itself as an object: use me as I am.

-Open source presents an invitation that is both generous and slightly intimidating: here is how I work; if you do not like something, find it.
+Open source presents an invitation: this is how I work; if something bothers you enough, look.

-Of course, reality is not as romantic as the slogan.

-Having source code does not mean you have the time, knowledge, or patience to repair it.
-Communities can be difficult.
-Documentation can be incomplete.
-Freedom can include the freedom to spend an entire evening debugging something that worked perfectly before you touched it.

-I knew that part well.

-Still, *Revolution OS* helped me understand why so many people cared about the distinction.
+I once spent an entire evening fixing a sound problem caused by a configuration change I had made myself.
+By midnight the speakers worked exactly as they had before I touched anything.

+On paper, I had accomplished nothing.

+In practice, I understood the system better.

+This is one of the strange pleasures of technical learning.
+A day can end where it began and still contain progress.

-Software is unusual because sharing it does not consume the original.
-If I give you a chair, I no longer have the chair.
-If I give you a copy of a program, both of us can have it.
+The social model behind open source interested me just as much.
+Software can be shared without the original disappearing.
+If I give you a chair, I lose the chair.
+If I give you a copy of a program, we both have it.

-That simple technical fact creates social possibilities that do not exist in quite the same way for physical objects.

-Communities can build things together.
+That technical property permits unusual forms of collaboration.

-A student can study professional-quality code.
+A student can study code written by professionals.

+A stranger can repair a bug affecting people on another continent.

-A project can outlive the company or individual that began it.
+A project can survive the organization that started it.

-Someone on the other side of the world can fix a problem for people they will never meet.

-That idea felt almost utopian when I first encountered it.

-Later I learned that open-source projects contain all the ordinary difficulties of human collaboration: disagreements, politics, abandoned code, competing visions, tired maintainers, and people arguing for weeks over changes that most users will never notice.
+Of course, communities remain human.
+Open code does not create open-minded people automatically.
+There are arguments, abandoned projects, competing visions, tired maintainers and discussions whose emotional intensity seems disproportionate to the number of affected users.

-Maybe that makes the achievement more impressive.
+Perhaps that makes the successful collaborations more impressive.

-The code is open.

-Human beings remain complicated.

-After watching the documentary, I returned to my Linux installation with slightly more patience.
+After watching *Revolution OS*, I returned to Linux with slightly more patience.

 Not much more.

 I still wanted the sound card to work.

-But the operating system no longer felt like only a product running on my machine.
-It felt like the visible surface of a very large conversation conducted through code.
+But the operating system no longer felt like a sealed product on my desk.
+It felt like the visible surface of a conversation carried out through code by people who might never meet.

-Somewhere, someone had written the piece I was using.

-Someone else had found a problem.

-Another person had changed it.

-I had received the result without knowing any of them.

-Then, inevitably, I changed a configuration file I did not understand and broke something again.

-At least now the disaster felt philosophical.
+Then I edited another configuration file.

+The machine stopped booting properly.

+Freedom has consequences.